Lalufu/p1-mqtt/README.md

   `p1-mqtt-gateway`.

   Config file: Section `general`, `mqtt-client-id`

+`--mqtt-rate`
+: The time between mqtt messages sent to the broker in seconds.
+  The default is `0` (which means as soon as a telegram is ready).

+  Config file: Section `general`, `mqtt-rate`

 `--dsmr-22`
 : Use DSMR 2.2 compatible parameters when setting up the serial port.
 This